vitorpereiraa/parallel-image-processing/report/README.md

  |  multithreaded              |  5        |  1586.460310     |  168.019900      |  29.959753          |  928.813987    |  171.657756           |
  |  sequential                 |  5        |  2415.338696     |  293.654879      |  12.386831          |  907.460135    |  125.282669           |

-Taking into account the results of blur filter one would expect the results to be quite similar, however they're not.
+Taking into account the results of blur filter one would expect the results to be quite similar and indeed they are.
+However, Completable Future Per Line was this time the best performing approach followed closely by most forkjoins.

 #### Conditional Blur Filter - Garbage Collector Benchmarks